This Git cheat sheet includes information necessary for managing and updating your projects.

 - You review the changes and decide if and which ones to commit.

-- Commit changes.
-You check if there are no mistakes and move the changes to the repository by Git commit command.
+- You check if there are no mistakes and move the changes to the repository with the Git commit command.

-- If you notice that something is wrong, you can always correct the last commit and update the changes.
+- If you notice mistakes or issues, you can always correct the last commit and update the changes.

 To describe this Git workflow cheat sheet in a more terms-filled manner, it would look like this:

-3. You commit a snapshot of those changed files and they land to the repository (.git directory or the HEAD)
+- You commit a snapshot of those changed files, and they land to the repository (.git directory or the HEAD).